-A continuation of Castlevania: Bloodlines, Castlevania: Portrait of Ruin is set in 1944, during World War II.
+A continuation of the 1994 game Castlevania: Bloodlines, Portrait of Ruin is set in 1944 during World War II.
 Players control two new protagonists: Jonathan Morris (son of John Morris and heir to the Vampire killer whip) and Charlotte Aulin (descendant of Sypha Belnades and childhood friend of Jonathan), as they explore Dracula's castle to destroy Brauner, an elderly vampire and artist who uses paintings to harness the castle's power by creating alternate dimensions.
-Along the way, they encounter Vincent Dorin (a monk who serves as the game's shopkeeper), the spirit of Eric Lecarde (introduced as "Wind", who plays a crucial role in the story as well as a side-quest giver), Death, and two mysterious vampire twins: Loretta and Stella (who are introduced as Brauner's daughters and are later revealed to be Eric's daughters).
+Along the way, they encounter Vincent Dorin (a monk who serves as the game's shopkeeper), a mysterious spirit known as "Wind" (who plays a crucial role in the story as well as a side-quest giver), Death, and two mysterious vampire twins: Loretta and Stella.

 Castlevania: Portrait of Ruin has gameplay that is most comparable to its predecessor, Dawn of Sorrow.
 Portrait of Ruin is a 2D side-scrolling action-adventure game.
 One of the biggest new features is the ability to switch between Jonathan and Charlotte, the two main characters.
 The two can also use a combined attack called Dual Crush.
 Their combined abilities are even sometimes needed to get past certain obstacles or puzzles in the game.
 One such puzzle involves the two jumping on two motorcycles, and then simultaneously dodging obstacles until the motorcycles crash through a wall.